amoilanen/sniffr/README.md

 * Blackberry

 ## Installation
-To install the library just use bower:
+To install the library use Bower:

 ``` javascript
 bower install sniffr